ryandougc/hair-donation-site/README.md

 I created this website to help raise donations for Wigs for Kids BC when I was donating my hair.
 The site allows people to vote for the hairstyle I get after I cut the ponytail needed to donate.
 I thought it would be a fun way to raise some donations

 ## Tech
-- Node JS
+- Node.js
-- Vanilla JavaScript
+- JavaScript
+- Node.js
+- Express.js
+- HTML5
 - Sass
 - MongoDB (Hosted on Mongo Atlas)